antublue/test-engine/MANUAL.md

   - The test class / test method names can be changed by using the `@TestEngine.DisplayName` annotation.

-- **Class execution order can't be guaranteed unless the test testEngine is configured to use a single thread.**
+- **Class execution order can't be guaranteed unless the test engine is configured to use a single thread.**

 ### Additional Test Annotations